Complementary and Alternative Medicine for Diabetes

 of years because the plants contain chemicals that can reduce blood sugar.
 For this

-of apple trees.
+in the bark of apple trees.

 Be careful when using any herb or supplement.
 It can affect the way diabetes medicines